Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell free energy of BPS black holes

 \section{Off-shell free energy of BPS black holes}

-In this section, we primarily focus on black holes in $\text{AdS}_5$ with a single charge and two angular momenta, which are supersymmetric and satisfy the BPS relation.
+In this section, we primarily focus on black holes in $\text{AdS}_5$ with a single charge and two equal angular momenta, which are supersymmetric and satisfy the BPS relation.
 In subsection-(\ref{onshell}) we briefly recall the construction of on-shell free energy of BPS black holes from\cite{Ezroura:2021vrt}, which will be used in the construction of our off-shell free energy for the two derivative and four derivative black hole cases in subsections-(\ref{2d}) and (\ref{4d}), respectively.
-For most part, we set the two angular momenta to be equal, though all the results should be generalisable to the case of unequal angular momenta.